+I always have a few Libertia paniculata growing in my garden as they are a great small plant.
 They grow in most soils but flower best, in a semi shaded position where they do not dry out.
 In my northern Sydney’s suburbs garden, I position them where I grow my ferns and other plants that do not like too much direct sun.
-I do not grow and perhaps I should, the other Australian species — Libertia pulchella which has shorter leaves but longer flower stems
+I do not grow (and perhaps I should) the other Australian species — Libertia pulchella which has shorter leaves but longer flower stems

 Maintenance: After flowering, I cut the foliage back hard, this encourages fresh new growth and also removes any old flowering stems and seed heads which can make the plant look a bit ‘scrappy’ if left on the plant.